ajyounguk/bme280-temperature-logger/README.md

 - app.js = main app.
 - /config = example configuration file
 - /screenshots = screenshots and illustrations
 - /test = test applications, allow you to test the MetOffice and sensor functionality in isolation.
-Both apps require entries in the config set
+Both apps require entries in the config set.

 ## Installation overview
 Install git and Node.js on raspberry pi

 Clone the repo and install modules: